flutter/website/src/docs/codelabs/explicit-animations.md

   the current value of the animation&mdash;just use the `value` property.
 * To "play" an animation,
-  you can use one one of several methods that initiate the sequence of changes to `value`.
+  you can use one of several methods that initiate the sequence of changes to `value`.
   For example, to "play" an animation from its starting value to its ending value,